 Fees Edelman Financial Engines charges for its services

-When employers offer the online advice program to employees, the employer typically pays the fee, not the worker.
+Fees for services through the workplace: When employers offer Edelman Financial Engines’ online advice program to employees, the employer may pay the fee.
 In some cases, the employer may also cover the cost for an advisor to manage the employer-sponsored account.
 Otherwise, clients will owe an annual fee of up to 0.60% for Edelman to manage an employer-sponsored retirement account (or 0.75% for an IRA) on balances greater than $100,000.
 The fee declines for larger balances.
-When the firm manages outside accounts as well, beyond the employer-sponsored plan, the fee climbs to a maximum of 1.20%, and a minimum annual fee of $900 may apply.
+When the firm manages outside accounts as well, beyond the employer-sponsored plan, the fee climbs to a maximum of 1.35%, and a minimum quarterly fee of $225 may apply.

-When clients work directly with the firm’s planners, the fee is an annual percentage of assets under management based on a tiered schedule, ranging from 1.75% down to 0.50% or even less, although the exact rate is negotiable.
+Fees for working with Edelman Financial Engines directly: When clients work directly with the firm’s planners, the fee is an annual percentage of assets under management.
+Rates are based on a tiered schedule, ranging from 1.75% down to 0.50% or even less, although the exact rate is negotiable.
 Clients referred by the firm’s National Advisor Center can get a discount, generally up to 0.40% on the first $400,000 invested.
 The minimum annual fee for retail clients is $100, although that also can be waived at the firm’s discretion.
 Most fees are automatically deducted from the client’s account quarterly.

 |The first $400,000||1.75%|